 The University Honors Program Capstone Seminar is designed for seniors who have completed at least one Honors track.
 It is required for students who have completed three tracks and are seeking to become University Scholars.

 In this dynamic course, seniors engage and analyze complex cultural artifacts — works of art, architecture, literature, and music — in ways that draw on the methods of their own academic disciplines.
-Uniting students from all different areas of study, this course develops more fully their critical and imaginative faculties as they encounter works that bring together the familiar and the alien, what is comforting with what is disquieting.
+Uniting students from all different areas of study, this course develops more fully their critical and imaginative faculties as they encounter works that bring together the familiar and the unfamiliar, what is comforting with what is disquieting.
 Through class discussion and writing assignments, students explore the perspectives that the works encourage, testing and expanding their own understanding of the world.

 Recent Topics